iYadavVaibhav/stem/docs/2-Data-Engineering/data-architecture.md

 # Data Architecture

+_how to architect, where to architect, stages of storage, storage solutions_

-Aim is to collect and store data in a way that it is optimised for reading to enable analytics and BI.
+Aim of architecturing database is to collect and store data in a way that it is optimised for reading to enable analytics and BI.

-## Concepts
+## Overview / Concepts

+- **Database Modeling**
+  - _Logical Model_ is modeling on paper/ppt
-- Modeling - Logical is modeling on paper/ppt.
-Physical is modelling on database with the data.
+  - _Physical Model_ is modeling on database with the data.

-- Data storage can follow this journey
+- **Data Storage Stages** can follow this journey
-  - staging area where it is dump from feeds
+  - Staging area where it is dump from feeds, can be OLTP dumps
-  - then 3nf schema - where it is clean and ready for joining, it is data warehouse
+  - Data Warehouse - where it is stored in star schema, is clean, easy to understand and update and ready to use.
-  - then denormalised simple query for consumers, it is data mart
+  - Data Mart - then denormalised simple query for consumers, focusing on small business areas / purpose.

-- schema is collection of database objects (tables, views and indexes).
+- **Database Schema** is collection of _database objects_ (tables, views and indexes).

-- 3NF Schema minimizes redundancy by splitting data in multiple tables and linking them with relationships.
+- **3NF Schema** minimizes redundancy by splitting data in multiple tables and linking them with relationships.
 Adding new entity is easy without effecting current applicaiton.
 But, this makes reading data slow as the query joins multiple tables.

-- Data Warehouse can have multiple star-schema, each based on a business-process such as sales tracking or shipments.
-Each star-schema represents a data-mart, this can serve the BI needs.
-Star-schema have fraction of table compared to 3NF.
-15-20 star-schema can cover all LOBs of enterprise.
-BI users can easily query and join multiple star-schemas as they few tables.
-- Star schemas can have denormalized dimensions for easy understanding and faster data retrieval and less complex queries.
-  - Most important is to consider the level of detail, grain of data.
-- Both 3NF and Star-schema don't contradict but can work in layers with 3NF as foundation and star-schema as access and opttimized layer.
+- Data Warehousing, data mart build, database modeling, dimentional modeling, data modeling,  - they all have a common goal to **improve data retrieval** (select query optimized).

 ## Data Storage Solutions